kierenfunk/mikal-howard/src/markdown/home.md

       any happier with how quickly we found our home, secured the loan and moved into the new house.
 home_about: "We like to help everyone in our community on the road to financial comfort.
-That is why we have a special mobile service, we will come to you if you can't come to us.
-Get in touch with us to find out how we can help.  "
+That is why we have a special mobile service: we will come to you if you can't come to us.
+Get in touch with us today to find out how we can help.  "
 ---